yanguwan/OkrExplorer/README.md

 ## OKR Subscribe

 Display what key words you are subscribing and allow you unsubscribe them if you would like to.
-You can subscribe any keep word in searching page by click the "subscribe" button.
+You can subscribe any key word in searching page by click the "subscribe" button.

 ## OKR Map